ONSdigital/dis-wagtail/docs/custom-features/media_privacy.md

 ```

 Whenever the privacy of a media item is altered, it's `privacy_last_changed` timestamp field is updated and saved to the database alongside other changes.
-If no errors occurred during the file-updating process, the media items' `file_permissions_last_set` timestamp will also be updated and saved.
+If no errors occurred during the file-updating process, the media item's `file_permissions_last_set` timestamp will also be updated and saved.
 Because the file-permission setting happens later in the update process, the `file_permissions_last_set` timestamp should always be greater than the `privacy_last_changed` value when no errors occurred.

 ### Performance considerations

-Because media item privacy is often updated in-bulk (e.g. making all images referenced by a page public when it's published), and each media item can have multiple files associated with it (e.g. multiple renditions of an image, each with it's own file), file-level permission setting has to be as performant as possible, and not choke if an errors occurs.
+Because media item privacy is often updated in-bulk (e.g. making all images referenced by a page public when it's published), and each media item can have multiple files associated with it (e.g. multiple renditions of an image, each with it's own file), file-level permission setting has to be as performant as possible, and not choke if errors occur.

-Since media-hosting services don't provide a way to set file-level permissions in bulk, the best we can do is to make sure the individual requests don't block each other, so we use a `ThreadPoolExecutor` to run them in parallel.
+Since media-hosting services don't provide a way to set file-level permissions in bulk, the best we can do is to make sure the individual requests block the process as little as possible, so we use a `ThreadPoolExecutor` to run them in parallel.

-If an error occurred whilst attempting to get or set file-level permissions, the error is logged, but processing continues with the next item in the sequence.
+If an error occurred whilst attempting to get or set the permissions for a particular file, the error is logged, but processing continues with the next item in the sequence.

 ### Tracking of unsuccesful permission-setting attempts